For the year ended 31 March 2019

 There is also collaboration with the German process industry technology association, NAMUR, and the four associations continue to collaborate under the acronym NEWE.
 In September 2018, CLub Utilizzatori Italiani Automazione e Strumentazione (CLUI AS) were admitted to the NEWE collaboration (now NEWEC).
 This step is seen as positive, extending the resource and technical capability of the collaboration for the benefit of members.

 Membership and Administration

-At the end of March 2017, EI had 18 members including a consortium of Swedish companies whose membership is organised by SIP – the Swedish Standardiserad Instrumentprovning organisation.
-We are very pleased to report that the National Physical Laboratory (NPL) and South Staffs Water came into membership of EI on 1st April 2017.
+At the end of March 2019, EI had 17 members including a consortium of Swedish companies whose membership is organised by SIP – the Swedish Standardiserad Instrumentprovning organisation.

 C D Barr, Chairman